-The Erik Castrén Institute of International Law and Human Rights is organizing a high-profile international 2-day conference on leadership and ethics in international organizations and global governance.
-The conference marks the end of Professor Jan Klabbers’ five-year Martti Ahtisaari Chair, Academy of Finland Professorship devoted to the theme Towards a Credible Ethics for Global Governance and focusing on the professional roles of relevant actors.
+The Erik Castrén Institute of International Law and Human Rights organized a high-profile international 2-day conference on leadership and ethics in international organizations and global governance.
+The conference marked the end of Professor Jan Klabbers’ five-year Martti Ahtisaari Chair, Academy of Finland Professorship devoted to the theme Towards a Credible Ethics for Global Governance and focusing on the professional roles of relevant actors.
 More information on the background and aims of the conference can be found in the press release.

-The conference Ethical Leadership in International Organizations: Concepts, Narratives, Judgment and Assessment takes place on June 7-8, 2018 in Helsinki, Finland.
-The conference venue is Unioninkadun Juhlahuoneistot at the address Unioninkatu 33.
+The conference Ethical Leadership in International Organizations: Concepts, Narratives, Judgment and Assessment took place on June 7-8, 2018 in Helsinki, Finland.

 Ethical Leadership in International Organizations: